Public Works Project Planning

 Title VI of the Civil Rights Act of 1964

-Kitsap County Department of Public Works Roads Division assures that no person shall on the grounds of race, color, or national origin, as provided by Title IV of the Civil Rights Act of 1964 and as amended, and the Civil Rights Restoration Act of 1987 (P.I.
+Kitsap County Department of Public Works Roads Division assures that no person shall on the grounds of race, color, or national origin, as provided by Title VI of the Civil Rights Act of 1964 and as amended, and the Civil Rights Restoration Act of 1987 (P.I.
 100.259) be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving Federal financial assistance from the Washington State Department of Transportation.

 For Title VI information, to locate our Title VI plan, and to learn how to file a complaint, please visit our Title VI Page.
-Contact Kitsap1 at 360.377.5777 or email help@kitsap1.com for more information.
+Contact Kitsap1 at 360.337.5777 or email help@kitsap1.com for more information.